cosmos/gaia/docs/architecture/PROCESS.md

 4. If a _proposed_ ADR is merged, then it should clearly document outstanding issues either in ADR document notes or in a GitHub Issue.

 5. The PR SHOULD always be merged.
 In the case of a faulty ADR, we still prefer to merge it with a _rejected_ status.
 The only time the ADR SHOULD NOT be merged is if the author abandons it.

-6. Merged ADRs SHOULD NOT be pruned.
+6. Merged ADRs SHOULD NOT be deleted.

 ### ADR status